-Expulsion is likely in cases of serious misconduct such as sexual misconduct, or dealing in, offering, or promoting illegal drugs.
+Expulsion is likely in cases of serious misconduct such as sexual misconduct, or dealing in, offering, or promoting illegal drugs or legal substances which are liable to be misused.

 Ban from College

 The College may require an individual not to set foot on College property or take part in any College-related activity for a period determined by the College (which may be indefinite).